EL-File4138/EL-File4138/README.md

 Nope, Just Stop Reading it.

-I'm a 18-year old undergraduate student from China, currently enrolled in Bachelor of Sciences at UBCO.
+I'm a 18-year old high school student from China.
 I think the Internet right now is terrible, no matter where.

 I'm currently working on **Development of [Lemon-qube](https://github.com/EL-File4138/Lemon-qube)** , collabrating with my team [@ShugetsuSoft](https://github.com/ShugetsuSoft), and some documentary/creative writing such as tech guide, ARG game script, novel and more.